-Roth Hall, the Colavita Center for Italian Food and Wine, the J. Willard Marriott Education Center, and the Student Commons house 42 professionally equipped kitchens and bakeshops, four student-staffed public restaurants, a demonstration theater, meat and fish fabrication rooms, a commercial storeroom, culinary science lab, sensory lab, the Julius Wile Baccalaureate Center, and athletic facilities.
+The Hyde Park campus boasts Roth Hall, the Colavita Center for Italian Food and Wine, the J. Willard Marriott Education Center, and the Student Commons house 42 professionally equipped kitchens and bakeshops, four student-staffed public restaurants, a demonstration theater, meat and fish fabrication rooms, a commercial storeroom, culinary science lab, sensory lab, the Julius Wile Baccalaureate Center, and athletic facilities.
 In addition, the General Foods Nutrition Center includes a computer classroom and laboratory, and a nutrition resources center.
 The Conrad N. Hilton Library is another campus highlight.
 In addition to the library itself, the 45,000-square-foot facility houses the Learning Strategies Center/Library Learning Commons, television and photography studios, a student computer lab, and a demonstration theater.
 The Marriott Pavilion features the 800-seat Ecolab Auditorium and a conference space that includes a state-of-the-art kitchen.

 The CIA San Antonio is housed in a 30,000-square-foot building at the Pearl site near downtown.
 The facility combines the realism of the professional foodservice environment with an ideal educational setting focusing on student learning and outcomes.
 Five state-of-the-art teaching kitchens and a professional bakeshop are designed to provide modules and stations at which students can perform their lab exercises and be observed and coached on an individual basis.
 The Latin kitchen, unlike any other in the world, features both indoor and outdoor cooking facilities.
 Students also benefit from other educational facilities that include demonstration theaters, a student-staffed public restaurant, a computer lab, the Learning Strategies Center/Library Learning Commons, and a library.